ctrager/budoco/README.md

 * Finish admin pages

-* Logically deleting stuff.
-Setting to inactive.

 * Send emails from the Issue page, that become part of the Issue posts.

 * *RECEIVE* emails into the app that get posted to the relevant Issue.

+* Org permissions - maybe the only permissions the app needs. if user is associated with org, then can only see bugs associated with his org. this supports one company, many customers works with user is inactive until admin activates inject where clause into queries

+* Deleting stuff.
+Logically deleting stuff.
+Setting to inactive.
+Need to redo issue dropdowns

 ### BugTracker.NET features that I'll probably never work on, because they are not fun.

-* More permissions.
+* More and more permissions.

 * Custom fields.

 * Integration with version control.

+* email notifications about changes could use most recently updated bug instead